gilligan-ees-3310-2018/lab_01_documentation/intro_Rmarkdown.md

         a) This is another item in the sub-list

             A list item can have several paragraphs.
-Just ident the continuation by four additional spaces and do not begin it with an asterisk.

             Here is a third paragraph of continuation.